friz1e/flask-socialapp/readme.md

 # flask-socialapp

 Flask-socialapp is a social application based on Facebook.
 This project got written to gain some experience in Flask and SQLAlchemy usage.
-Project is still under development - it needs a lot of safety improvements for example.
+Project is still under development.

 ## Installation